-Of course nobody wants to willingly hurt the ones they love.
-By the same token nobody wants to hurt themselves by losing themselves into a relationship to the point that they don’t know who they are anymore.
+Of course, nobody wants to willingly hurt the ones they love.
+By the same token, nobody wants to hurt themselves by losing themselves in a relationship to the point that they don’t know who they are anymore.
 The good news is there is no need to swing from one extreme to the other, and the trick is to find a balance between taking too much and too little responsibility for other people’s feelings.
 But how do we find this balance?

 Before we even start thinking about others and how they respond to us we first need to be honest with ourselves and the way we feel about them.

 In order to do this, we need to be self-aware, which means that we need to pay attention to the way we truly feel about other people.
 Once we pay attention we will start to notice how we feel and once we do that we need to accept it.
 There is no point in denying the truth to ourselves because whether we like it or not the truth will always come to the fore, sooner or later.

 But where do our emotions come from?
 Are we to believe that we should be victims of our emotions, and let them have tyranny over us?
 Luckily it is now understood that most of our feelings are a by-product of our thoughts, whether we are conscious of them or not.
 Thoughts are responsible for the way we feel, and since thoughts can be positive or negative if we feel positive about something it is because of what we are thinking about it.
 By the same token if we tell ourselves something negative about something the resulting emotion will be negative too.